A universal compression theory for lottery ticket hypothesis and neural scaling laws: Dynamical lottery ticket hypothesis

 \end{theorem}

 More specific error scaling of the dynamical LTH takes the same form as in Theorems~\ref{thm:compression_errorbound} and \ref{thm:errorbound_polylog}.
+Here, Assumption~\ref{assump:analytic_deepsets} is needed for the $\propto d$ scaling in Theorem~\ref{thm:moment} to hold.
+Theorem~\ref{thm:DLTH} not only applies to two-layer MLPs, but also naturally extends to e.g., multi-head attention.
+However, it requires some scrutiny to be extended to deep networks.
+From a similar reasoning we expect that each layer can be compressed to a vanishing portion of its original width while respecting the dynamical LTH, but the scaling of $d'$ is an open question.
+Regarding Assumption~\ref{assump:analytic_deepsets}, it is theoretically not clear whether $f\circ \mathcal{T}$ respects this assumption even if $f$ does.
+We expect that when the single-step mappings are analytic and the number of steps is finite (compared to $d$), the analyticity of $f\circ \mathcal{T}$ follows $f$ and thus Theorem~\ref{thm:DLTH} holds.

 A subtlety of Theorem~\ref{thm:DLTH} is that compression produces a ``weighted neural network.''
 However, such networks can be reduced to equivalent standard networks.
 To see this, recall the expression for the output in Eq.~\eqref{eq:NN_output}.
 For a weighted network, this becomes

 If we redefine the second-layer weights as $v_j \leftarrow c_j v_j$, then the expression reduces exactly to the output of a standard neural network (by incorporating $c$ into the outgoing weight).

 \paragraph{Numerical simulation.} Figure~\ref{fig:LTH} directly validates the dynamical LTH.
 The task is to learn the function $f(x_1,x_2)$ shown in Fig.~\ref{fig:LTH}(a) from $10^5$ data points of the form $(x_1, x_2, \mathcal{N}(f(x_1, x_2), 0.2^2))$, with $x_{1/2}$ sampled uniformly from $[-1,1]$.
 Across a wide range of update rules and learning rates, the predictions of a wide network and its compressed counterpart are shown to be nearly indistinguishable throughout the training dynamics.